cliu0507/Venus/README.md

-WebTestApplication
+WebTestApplication + Backend Server
 ==================
+Backend Infrastructure:  Apache2 + PHP(Kohana) + MySQL (Gallery3)

-Jquery Mobile + Apache Cordova Framework
+WebTestApplication : Jquery Mobile + Apache Cordova Framework

-For faster development, This is the Web Browser Test Version for Venus/My Fashion.
+For faster development, WebTestApplication is the Web Browser Test Version for Venus/My Fashion.
-It doesn't need emulate mobilement emulator, and just show pages in Chrome/Safari/Firework (Some Jquery Mobile functions are enabled because it is not the real mobile environment)
+It doesn't need emulate mobilement emulator, and just show pages in Chrome/Safari/Firework (Some Jquery Mobile functions are enabled because it is not the real mobile environment) Real Mobileclient is in the gallery3 directory

 Note: Chrome Browser may not Allow Google Chrome to use XMLHttpRequest to load a URL from a local file